-Into this maelstrom enters each generation of MFA-educated artists, indoctrinated into a mindset of self-diminishment by the tournament of their school experience and their eventual compliance with art world strictures.
+Into this maelstrom enters each generation of MFA-educated artists, indoctrinated into a mindset of self-diminishment by the inadequacies of their school experience, and their eventual compliance with art world strictures.
 They are taught to be downtrodden, and must begin jousting for attention by participating in the annual crucible of residency and grant applications that bestow a certain credence.
 Very few will be awarded them with the consistency required to ignite a viable career.

 Darren Jones, New York Editor

 Volume 33.no.1 September / October 2018 pp 7-9